joshua-zingale/masters-project/report/report.md

 Development began during an eight-week summer data-science fellowship program for undergraduate and master's students at UC Riverside and one of the authors (Zingale) continued development after the program's end.

+## Student Developers
 The summer program split a cohort of 22 students into project groups and supported them with professional development lectures and workshops.
-During the summer program, one of the authors (Zingale) led a team of six undergraduate students to develop the AI Tutor.
+During the summer program, one of the authors (Zingale) led a team of six upperclassman undergraduates to develop the AI Tutor.
-Development did not start until
+The development team members had foundational programming knowledge but lacked experience working on a development team;
+to wit, they had not been exposed to coding standards, code linters, unit tests with code coverage requirements, nor continuous integration.

+## Coding Standards

+The following standards were enforced on all code to encourage code maintainability.
+All Python code had to pass

+- Pyright^[[https://github.com/microsoft/pyright](https://github.com/microsoft/pyright)] on strict mode, a type checker that requires the use of Python's otherwise optional type annotations;
+- Ruff^[[https://github.com/astral-sh/ruff](https://github.com/astral-sh/ruff)]'s formatting and logic checks, which checked for such things as docstring presence and lack of unused variables;
+- and all unit tests.

+## Code Repository Management

+All code was (and is) stored in a GitHub repository^[[https://github.com/joshua-zingale/ucr-chatbot-pathway-program/tree/master](https://github.com/joshua-zingale/ucr-chatbot-pathway-program/tree/master)].
+The team members were not granted write permissions on the master branch;
+instead, they had to submit pull requests to satisfy their sprint objectives.

+All team members were not granted push permissions on the master branch

+##

+Development was managed over five roughly-week-long sprints.

+Each sprint

 # Deployment